 At its meeting on December 11, 2018, the Supervisory Board discussed the annual planning for 2019 and long-term planning.
 It also approved the planning and the investment plans for fiscal 2019.
 In addition, Continental’s top representative in China informed us in detail about the economic situation and the activities of the company there.

 In a telephone conference on January 31, 2018, the Chairman’s Committee dealt with and approved the establishment of a joint venture for the production of 48-volt battery systems with the Chinese automotive supplier and battery manufacturer CITC (Sichuan Chengfei Integration Technology Co., Ltd., Chengdu, China).
 The Chairman’s Committee approved the update to the Debt Issuance Program at its meeting on March 13, 2018.
 In addition, this meeting and the meeting on September 26, 2018, involved in particular preparatory discussions regarding the plenary session’s decisions on remuneration for Executive Board members and on personnel matters relating to the Executive Board.
 Before conducting another review of Executive Board remuneration and the remuneration system, the Supervisory Board intends to wait until the German Act for the Implementation of the 2nd EU Shareholder Rights Directive (ARUG II) and a new version of the German Corporate Governance Code take effect, which is expected to happen in mid-2019 and will have a significant impact on the review.

 Key topics dealt with by the Audit Committee

-Annual and consolidated financial statements; non-financial corporate report
+Annual and consolidated financial statements; combined corporate non-financial statement for 2018

 - the actual information included in the report is correct,